-For example, in recent months County Down Rural Community Network (CDRCN) has managed the Rural Capital Micro Grant Programme for DARD and 2 phases have been rolled out to small rural groups in every part of rural NI.
-In County Down 89 groups have been successful and every one of them have been able to buy equipment and make improvements to the benefit of thousands of rural dwellers.
+1) Do you agree that the proposed Aim, Objectives and Intended Outcomes (see Section 6) for the TRPSI Framework are appropriate?
+Yes Please provide any supporting comments in the box below Learmount Community Development receives support from RAPID in the delivery of rural community development projects.
+For example, in recent months the Rural Capital Micro Grant Programme has been promoted for DARD by RAPID & the other LRSNs and 2 phases have been rolled out to small rural groups in every part of rural NI.
 The programme has been oversubscribed and highly effective in targeting small grants at the most needy groups, helping them to deliver a wide range of local rural services.

-The MARA programme, Farm Families Health Checks and the promotion of Library services have all exceeded their targets thanks in large part to the promotional and organisational abilities and reach of the LRSNs.
-A local presence and knowledge of the area is to key to successful delivery.
+Many other TRPSI programmes have all exceeded their targets thanks in large part to the promotional and organisational abilities and reach of the LRSNs.
+A local presence and knowledge of the area is therefore key to successful delivery.
 This experience linked to the hundreds of rural groups and thousands of individuals associated with the LRSNs means that the Networks can help DARD to meet the objectives set in section 6 "Proposals for a successor Framework post 2016".
 Together with other rural stakeholders, we can "promote the development of new and innovative pilot approaches to TRPSI AND encourage effective partnership working AND effectively target financial poverty, access poverty and social isolation among vulnerable people in rural areas".